david-mathews-1994/deltarice/paper/paper.md

 | GPU With Compression | VRAM                 | File            | 2800 MB/s  |
 | GPU With Compression | File                 | VRAM            | 5900 MB/s  |

-The GPU compression and decompression performance truly shines when the data originates or has its final destination on the GPU.
-When the situation requires transfers to and from the GPU, the performance is significantly lower, and in general the multi-threaded CPU implementation is a better choice.
-However, if a user is in a situation where they are reading data from a file with the intent of processing on GPU, this routine can significantly improve the read performance to nearly the full throughput of an uncompressed data file.
+The GPU compression and decompression performance truly shines when the data is read from a file and remains on GPU for future analysis.

 ## FPGA Performance Testing